samyk/pinning/README.md

 * When a pin is selected, show the buttons (currently hidden as the pin is not actually in :hover state)
 * Once in a good state, drop into its own extension
 * Remove the width from border around pins (outline vs border?)
-* Select the first item on the page by default

 ## Installation